 Access to Healthcare

 People living in rural areas of Africa often struggle to access vital services.
-Around 75% of maternal deaths can be avoided through timely access to vital childbirth-related care (Source: The World Bank).
+Around 75% of maternal deaths could be avoided through timely access to vital childbirth-related care (Source: The World Bank).

 - We transform rural access to vital services – We enable women, children, and men in rural communities to reach health services when they are in need.